A random, ranty, sweary collection of thoughts and feelings that I captured at various points across my redundancy journey.

 -

-:anyon some TypeScript to get things working.Feedback eventually comes back: you’ve not made it through.
-Down to the
+anyon some TypeScript types to get things working.Feedback eventually comes back: you’ve not made it through.
+Down to the use of

 So why am I writing this?